 Gardening with kids is an activity that keeps on giving.
 It's one of our favorite Spring activities.
 There's the fun of choosing the plants, planting them and watching them grow, but the main reason I love gardening with kids is that it creates an activity that can be done everyday.
-I have yet to meet a toddler who doesn’t enjoy watering plants (and the grass, themselves, the dog and whatever else they can wet with the watering can!) and it becomes and activity that you can do each day.
+I have yet to meet a toddler who doesn't enjoy watering plants (and the grass, themselves, the dog and whatever else they can wet with the watering can!) and it becomes and activity that you can do each day.

 If you plant a herb garden they can then go and collect the herbs when needed or when you have a lot growing (we put them in freezer bags and freeze for later when we have too many).
 The photo at the top of this page is actually 2 years old now and we are still using our wheelbarrow garden with our herbs in them.
 We have replanted a few times and added a couple of new things, but my toddlers use this almost every day.